 Under legendary former Leeds United manager Revie, England failed to qualify for Euro 1976 or the 1978 World Cup.
 Revie had previously enjoyed tremendous success in charge of Leeds, but had horrific relationships with some within the Football League and the FA, which meant he was never truly welcomed as England manager.

-Revie ultimately left England to become manager of the United Arab Emirates, having apparently courted the job for some time while still in charge of England.
-Upon his departure, the FA suspended Revie for 10 years on a charge of bringing the game into disrepute, but he contested this in a successful lawsuit against the FA, with the ruling being that the FA had overreached its powers.
+Revie ultimately left England to become manager of the United Arab Emirates, having apparently courted the job for some time while still in charge of his nation.

 England under Bobby Robson